 The Department of State is committed to addressing essential work requirements consistent with the best public health practices.
-As the United States’ lead foreign affairs agency with personnel and facilities in nearly every country in the world, we recognize the unique challenges of protecting our global workforce while ensuring their continued ability to promote U.S. interests, protect national security, and advance the President’s foreign policy agenda.
-Our paramount concern is the health and safety of the entire Department workforce at home and overseas including other agency personnel at post, the career workforce, contractors, and Locally Employed Staff.
-We are committed to taking a safe, cautious, iterative, data-driven approach as we consider bringing people into shared workspaces and as we continue to protect our employees who currently must come into the workplace.
+As the United States’ lead foreign affairs agency with personnel and facilities in nearly every country in the world, we recognize the unique challenges of protecting our global workforce while ensuring their continued ability to provide services to U.S. citizens, promote U.S. interests, protect national security, and advance the President’s foreign policy agenda.
+Our paramount concern is the health and safety of the entire Department workforce – throughout the United States and overseas – including other agency personnel at posts or in domestic facilities, the direct hire workforce, contractors, and locally employed staff.
+We take a safe, cautious, iterative, data-driven approach to protect our employees who come into the workplace.

 Health and Safety

 COVID-19 Community Levels